 Nurse Aide Training Program Renewals

-Each Nurse Aide Training Program also now must submit a renewal form (Nurse Aide Training Program application) 30 days prior to the expiration date of the program.
-A program certificate is good for two years before it must be renewed.
+Each Nurse Aide Training Program also now must submit a renewal form (Nurse Aide Training Program application) 30 days prior to the expiration date of the program permit.
+A program permit is good for two years before it must be renewed.
 The permit will expire on July 31st of an even number year.
 If renewed, it will be granted from August 1st of the even year until July 31st of the nest even number year.
 There is only one form for training programs, which is used for new programs, program changes and renewals.

 Nurse Aide Training Program Changes